 Abstract.
 Deltas and coastal plains worldwide developed under the influence of relative sea level rise (RSLR) during the Holocene.
-In the Netherlands, Holocene RSLR results from both regional sea-level rise and regional subsidence patterns, mainly caused by glacial isostatic adjustment (GIA: Scandinavian forebulge collapse) and longer-term North Sea Basin

-- 10 tectono-sedimentary subsidence.
-Past coastal and inland water levels are preserved in geological indicators marking the gradual drowning of an area, for example, basal peats.
+In the Netherlands, Holocene RSLR results from both regional sea-level rise and regional subsidence patterns, mainly caused by glacial isostatic adjustment (GIA: Scandinavian forebulge collapse) and longer-term North Sea Basin tectono-sedimentary subsidence.
+Past coastal and inland water levels are preserved in geological indicators marking the gradual drowning of an area, for example basal peats.
 Such geological water-level indicators have been used in the Netherlands for varying types of research.
-However, uniform overviews of these data exist only for smaller local subsets rather than for the entire Netherlands.
-In this paper, we present a data set of 712 Holocene water-level indicators from the Dutch coastal plain that are relevant for studying RSLR and regional subsidence, compiled in HOLSEA workbook format (De Wit and Cohen, - 15 2024).
-This format was expanded to allow for registering basal-peat type geological indicators, documenting Dutch-setting specific parameters and accompanying uncertainties, assessing indicative meaning, and appropriately correcting the raw vertical positions of the indicators.
-Overall, our new, internally consistent, expanded documentation provided for the water-level indicators encourages users to choose the information relevant to their research and report RSLR uncertainties transparently.
-From the indicators, 59% was collected in 1950-2000, mainly in academic studies and survey mapping - 20 campaigns; 37% was collected in 2000-2020 in academic studies and archaeological surveying projects; 4% was newly collected (this study), the latter mainly in previously under-sampled central and northern Netherlands regions.
+However, uniform overviews of these data exist only for smaller local subsets and not for the entire Netherlands.
+In this paper we present a data set of 712 Holocene water-level indicators from the Dutch coastal plain that are relevant for studying RSLR and regional subsidence, compiled in HOLSEA workbook format (De Wit and Cohen, 2024).
+This format was expanded to allow for registering basal-peat type geological indicators, documenting Dutch-setting specific parameters and accompanying uncertainties, to assess indicative meaning, and to appropriately correct the raw vertical positions of the indicators.
+Overall, our new, internally consistent, expanded documentation provided for the water-level indicators encourages users to choose the information relevant for their research and report RSLR uncertainties transparently.
+From the indicators, 59% was collected in 1950-2000, mainly in academic studies and survey mapping campaigns; 37% was collected in 2000-2020 in academic studies and archaeological surveying projects, 4% was newly collected (this study), the latter mainly in previously under sampled central and northern Netherlands regions.
 Prominent regional differences exist in the vertical position and abundance of the indicators.
-Older indicators in our data set are primarily located in the deeper seaward area of the Netherlands.
-These indicators correspond well with previous transgression reconstructions partly based on the same data.
-The younger, landwards set of indicators in the Rhine-Meuse delta inland and - 25 Flevoland regions corresponds with the transgression phase reaching further inland, from 8000 cal.
+Older indicators in our data set are mostly located in the deeper seaward area of the Netherlands.
+These indicators correspond well with previous transgression reconstructions, that are partly based on the same data.
+The younger, landwards set of indicators in the Rhine-Meuse central and Flevoland regions corresponds with the transgression phase reaching further inland, from 8000 cal.
 BP onwards.
 Northern indicators of Middle Holocene age (8-5 ka cal.
-BP) generally lie 2-3 meters lower than those in the south.
-This difference is less for younger data, showing spatial and temporal variation in RSLR throughout the Netherlands.
+BP), in general lie 2-3 meters lower compared to those in the south.
+For younger data this difference is less, showing spatial and temporal variation in RSLR throughout the Netherlands.